Toddler loses both

-Husband and wife, Ben and Pearl Gould, seated in the
+Husband and wife, Ben and Pearl Gould were seated in the

 anniversary on Christmas day, five days before the